tls-attacker/TLS-Anvil/Docs/docs/01-Quick-Start/03-Result-Analysis.md

 **Fully Failed (❌)**
 A fully failed result means that the <Definition id="SUT" /> did not behave correctly for any <Definition id="test input"/>.

+### Result Annotations
+**Additional Information (❗️)**
+In some cases, test templates highlight details that affected the result of a test.
+Tests with these details are indicated by an exclamation mark.
+When viewing the individual sessions of a test, the collected details are shown when hovering on a single result.

+**Contradictory Additional information (⁉️)**
+If a test template added additional details for the result but these details differ between individual test cases of the template, the test result is annotated with ' ⁉️ '.
+This may hint towards unexpected behavioral differences.
+In the result view, you can filter for results with specific additional information.